xpack/web-jekyll/_posts/releases/arm-none-eabi-gcc/2020-07-03-arm-none-eabi-gcc-v9-3-1-1-1-released.md

 There should be no functional changes.

-Compared to previous releases, the new archives are created with a single folder named `xpack-arm-none-eabi-gcc-9.3.1-1.1` instead of the hierarchical `xPacks/arm-none-eabi-gcc/9.3.1-1.1`.
+Starting with 9.x, the new archives are created with a single folder named `xpack-arm-none-eabi-gcc-9.3.1-1.1` instead of the hierarchical `xPacks/arm-none-eabi-gcc/9.3.1-1.1`.
 This internal folder name is used consistently on all platforms.
 The archive extension